 Mortgage application turnaround times have increased to around two weeks due to a rise in housing market activity and lower interest rates.
 Banks are struggling to keep up because they haven't replaced staff who left over the past two years.

 Experts suggest several improvements, including more frequent updates on turnaround times and pricing, read-only loan access for advisers, and a unified servicing channel to streamline processes.
-Some banks can process applications in under a week, but it's not the norm, making it frustrating for both advisers and clients.
+Some bank scan process applications in under a week, but it's not the norm, making it frustrating for both advisers and clients.

 Key Mortgages shares details with Good Returns how expanded low-deposit lending options may help eligible first home buyers enter the market sooner and with better pricing